sachinites/CommandParser/README.md

 See The testapp.c to learn the usage of the library.
 #include libcli.h and cmdtlv.h in your application to use the library.
-Compile your application by linking it with licli.a library using -lcli.
+Compile your application by linking it with libcli.a library using -lcli.
 See Makefile for help.

 Steps :